angelopportunity/foodchain/README.md

 This project is a WIP and is not anywhere near complete.
 The project will feature a simulated ecosystem with four different organisms.
 The simulation will show all organisms evolving to a self-sustaining equilibrium.
 The current code has placeholder names for each organism: Cat, Bird, Rat, and Tree.

 Cat:<br>
--Parasitic organism which feeds off the much larger birds.
+-Parasitic organism which feeds off the much larger bird.
 Many cats can feed on a bird at once, though "space" is limited and cats will compete for it.<br>
--Cats reproduce only after death with aid of Rats.<br> -Cats grow on trees.<br>
+-Cats reproduce only after death with aid of Rats.<br>
+-Cats grow on trees.<br>
+git
 Bird:<br>
--Very large organism which hunts and feeds on Rats.<br> -Birds lose energy when Cats feed on them, but shaking them off requires a large expenditure of energy.<br>
+-Very large organism which hunts and feeds on Rats.<br>
+-Birds lose energy when Cats feed on them, but shaking them off requires a large expenditure of energy.<br>
 -Able to use Cats as projectile weapons to help hunt Rats, which make the Cat/Bird relationship symbiotic rather than fully parasitic.<br>